PHPSocialNetwork/phpfastcache/V6-ROADMAP.md

 - [ ] Update readme & Wiki to add new APIs methods
 - [x] Add an event manager on most used pool/item methods
 - [ ] Setup all basic events to the pool/items
+- [ ] Add tests for EventManegr
 - [x] Add an "ActOnAll" helper
+- [x] Add tests for "ActOnAll" helper